IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

       --target-service-accounts={SERVICE_ACCOUNT_NAME}@{PROJECT_ID}.iam.gserviceaccount.com
     ```

-(**GWH_YS04 Re the above, port 8080, various comments to be resolved:**
-**Andrei: This is not a good practice.
-We should not be recommending exposing port 8080 publicly -- it is not standard.
-We should also not be recommending exposing HTTP publicly.
-HTTP can be fine for internal use, but our recommendation should be to set up a TLS (HTTPS), e.g. on load balancer in front of the VM(s).**

-**Andrei: There should also be instructions for how to access the prometheus metrics port.**

-**Yishi: This is one deploy option to bring up only one VM with public IP.
-Partner probably could use this option for integ deployment. / We could also provide other options to deploy a LB with 80/443 port then forward to instances (with in a VPC) with 8080 port.**)
+(**GWH_YS04 Yishi PR comment: "This is one deploy option to bring up only one VM with public IP.
+Partner probably could use this option for integ deployment. / We could also provide other options to deploy a LB with 80/443 port then forward to instances (with in a VPC) with 8080 port."**

+**Also Yi via Slack: "Confidential Space Account Setup" is only needed for gcloud cli deployment option.
+For terraform they don't need to set it up manully, the terraform template will handle all the set up.
+But they could also check this section for what we do behind the scene."
+Should I move all 7 steps to the cli section?
+All they need to do is set up the UID2 account, then choose deployment method?
+Not sure about this.**)

 ### UID2 Operator Account Setup
 Ask your UID2 contact to register your organization as a UID2 Operator.
 If you're not sure who to ask, see [Contact Info](../getting-started/gs-account-setup.md#contact-info).